 Booting the computer into Safe Mode allows you to run Virus Removal Software without any interference from SmartService malware.

-1. Go to Settings > Update & Security.
+1. Open Settings on your computer and click on Update & Security.

-2. Click on Recovery in the left pane.
-In the right pane, scroll down and click on Restart Now button under ‘Advanced’ startup.
+2. On the next screen, click on Recovery in the left pane.
+In the right pane, scroll down and click on Restart Now button, located under ‘Advanced’ startup section.

 3. From the next screen, go to Troubleshoot > Advanced options > Startup Settings and click on the Restart button.